Percent of plan goals completed:

 |Accentuate and support Elon’s teacher-scholar model|

-Revised and updated faculty and staff search processes in support of enhanced diversity and international recruitment, leading to the hiring of five new faculty members from underrepresented racial/ethnic backgrounds in 2012-2013.
-Sixteen percent (16%) of our faculty are now from ethnic minorities.
+Revised and updated faculty and staff search processes in support of enhanced diversity and international recruitment.
+Seventeen percent (17%) of our faculty are from diverse racial and ethnic backgrounds.

 Strengthened Elon’s recruiting processes with a revised Equal Employment Opportunity (EEO) statement, diversity understanding for search committees and additional funding for advertising to reach diverse audiences.